Hyundai Ioniq Electric Insurance Rates

 Price estimates by individual coverage:

-Rate estimates include $500 policy deductibles, 30/60 split liability limits, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all 50 U.S. states and for all Ioniq Electric models.
+Rates are based on $500 policy deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all states and Ioniq Electric models.

 Price Range from Low to High

-For the average driver, Hyundai Ioniq Electric insurance prices range from as low as $508 for your basic liability-only policy to the much higher price of $2,826 for a high-risk insurance policy.
+For an average driver, Hyundai Ioniq Electric insurance prices range from as low as $508 for liability-only coverage to a high rate of $2,826 for high-risk insurance.

 Geographic Price Range

-Choosing to live in a large city can make a big difference on car insurance rates.
-Rural areas have a lower frequency of comprehensive and collision claims than densely populated cities.
-The example below illustrates how location impacts car insurance rates.
+Choosing to live in a large city has a significant impact on car insurance rates.
+Rural areas have a lower frequency of accident claims than larger metro areas.
+The graphic below illustrates the effect of geographic area on car insurance rates.

-The ranges above highlight why everyone should compare rates quotes based on a specific location and risk profile, instead of making a decision based on average rates.
+The ranges above show why all drivers should compare rates quotes based on a specific location and risk profile, rather than relying on price averages.

 Use the form below to get customized rates for your location.